-You will find that many of the top things to do in Oslo have free admission with the Oslo Pass, which make it a no-brainer!
+You will find that many of the top things to do in Oslo have free admission with the Oslo Pass, which makes it a no-brainer!

 Have you had the chance to visit Oslo, Norway?
-What were you favorite things to do?
+What were your favorite things to do?